Updated 2026-06-10

 # One-shot question (no TUI)

-deepseek "explain this function"
+codewhale "explain this function"

 # Resume your most recent session

-deepseek resume --last
+codewhale resume --last

 # List all saved sessions

-deepseek sessions
+codewhale sessions

 # Auto-approve mode for batch tasks

-deepseek --yolo "run cargo clippy and fix all warnings"
+codewhale --yolo "run cargo clippy and fix all warnings"

-deepseek serve --http10.
+codewhale serve --acp11.
 Cost tracking and optimization

 The RLM feature is designed around this cost structure: Pro coordinates (expensive but brief), Flash workers execute in parallel (cheap and fast).
 The prefix-cache optimization keeps repeated system prompts and tool definitions in cache, so you only pay the full input rate once per session.